aframevr/aframe/docs/core/component.md

 });
 ```

+### `.tock (time, timeDelta)`

+Identical to the tick method but invoked after the scene has rendered.

+The `tock` handler is used to run logic that needs access to the drawn scene before it's pushed into the headset like postprocessing effects.

 ### `.pause ()`

 `.pause ()` is called when the entity or scene pauses.
 The entity can call a